Beauty Crafter

 Herbs for Baths

-Below are some of the benefits of each of these herb for baths along with a short snippet on growing the plants successfully.
+You know herbs are nice additions when bathing, but may wonder what herbs are good for baths.
+Below are some great choices along with the benefits of each of these herb for baths along with a short snippet on growing the plants successfully.

 Chamomile for a Calming Herbal Bath